yaksh2006/Simple-java-program/README.md

 # Simple-java-program
-There is some basic java code.
+There is some basic java code and their algorithim.